How to Troubleshoot and Fix a GPU Not Detected by Your PC

 1. Power on your system.

-2. During boot-up, press Esc, F8, F12, or F10 as soon as your manufacturer’s logo appears.
-The correct key may vary depending on your hardware manufacturer and is typically indicated in one of the screen corners.
-Check which key you have to press in our detailed guide.
+2. During boot-up, press Esc, F8, F12, or F10 when your manufacturer’s logo appears.
+The correct key varies by manufacturer and is usually shown on the screen.
+Check which key to press in our detailed guide.

-4. Search for a setting named iGPU or iGPU Multi Monitors, often linked to multi-monitor setups.
-Disable this option if you use a single monitor.
+4. Find a setting named iGPU or iGPU Multi Monitors, which is often linked to multiple monitors.
+Disable it if you use a single monitor.

-5. Look for options related to PCI and PCI-E configurations such as PCI, Onboard, PCI-e, and PCI-e / onboard backup.
-Select the ones associated with PCI-e one at a time to see if either resolves the issue.
+5. Look for PCI and PCI-E configuration options, such as PCI, Onboard, PCI-e, and PCI-e/onboard backup.
+Select the PCI-e options one at a time to see if any fix the issue.

 2. Type appwiz.cpl and press Enter.

-1. Identify and select the recently installed updates by examining their installation dates.
+4. Identify and select the recently installed updates by checking their installation dates.

-3. Consider removing any additional updates installed on the same day.
+6. Consider removing any other updates installed on the same day.

-Restart your computer to check whether the problem has been resolved.
+7. Restart your computer to see if the problem is resolved.

 1. Start your system.

-2. As your computer reboots, press either Esc, F8, F12, or F10 when the manufacturer’s logo is displayed.
-Continue with the appropriate steps based on whether you see the BIOS menu or a list of options:
+2. As the computer reboots, press Esc, F8, F12, or F10 when the manufacturer’s logo appears.
+Follow the steps based on whether you see the BIOS menu or a list of options.

-3. If a list appears, use the arrow keys to navigate to the BIOS menu and press Enter.
+3. If a list appears, use the arrow keys to select the BIOS menu and press Enter.

-4. In the BIOS menu, look for an option like Restore to defaults (or similar) and select it.
-You may then be prompted with additional instructions.
+4. In the BIOS menu, look for an option like Restore to defaults and select it.
+Follow any additional instructions provided.

 After resetting the BIOS to default, reboot your system and verify if the graphics card is now recognized.